spdtek/Line-up-optimization/README.md

 Players and their playing position are selected to maximize the sum of players ratings in two different cases: a 4-3-3 attack formation and a 4-2-3-1 medium defensive formation.
 The problem is stated as a binary quadratic model (BQM) and it is solved in a D-Wave Leap’s Hybrid Solver.

+Coach line-up decision making is of utmost importance for the performance of sport teams.
+One important decision that must be taken by a soccer coach is to determine the starting line-up of players.
+The coach considers many factors of each player and the team strategy, so it is a complex decision-making process (Saaty, 1994).
+The team formation describes how the players are positioned on the soccer field.
+Some players can play in more than one position, even if their valuation con be different for each position.
+The decision of the coach can impact team performance reducing their chances to win the match (Purwanto et al., 2018), e.g. if the appropriate players are not selected for a given formation or they are placed in positions where the cannot give their best.

 Describe your example and specify what it is demonstrating.
 Consider the following questions: